openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code is sent in the Token Request.
 This step is defined in (#token_endpoint).

 (3) This step is the same as Step 4 in the Authorization Code Flow.
-This step is defined in (#credential_endpoint).
+This step is defined in (#credential-endpoint).

 It is important to note that anyone who possesses a valid pre-authorization_code would be able to receive a VC from the Issuer.
 Implementers MUST implement mitigations most suitable to the use-case.
 For more details and concrete mitigations, see (#security-considerations).